UseAllFive/angular-base/README.md

 ## Summary

 This is the base [Use All Five](https://useallfive.com/) Angular setup.
-It features a more intuitive directory structure, configuration files for [Netlify](https://www.netlify.com/), routing, scss support, and a staging environment file.
+It features a more intuitive directory structure, configuration files for [Netlify](https://www.netlify.com/), routing, scss support, a staging environment file, default metadata in index.html and more.

 ## Installation